Budva Rental Locations

 Inside the walled old town

 Stari Grad (the old town) is a compact stone-paved district of medieval alleys, three gates, and a single main square.
 The Church of Saint Ivan, originally Catholic and dating from the 7th century, has been rebuilt several times and is one of the oldest structures on the Adriatic coast.
-The Citadel at the seaward point of the peninsula holds a small maritime library and gives the best view of the old town wall complex; entry is paid in summer.
+The Citadel at the seaward point of the peninsula holds a small maritime library and gives the best view of the old town wall complex, with paid entry in summer.
 The Maritime Museum on the main square holds the Budva shipping collection.
 The walls themselves are walkable in sections, with the southern stretch opening onto the Citadel and the northern stretch facing the Mogren coast.

 Outside the walls, the central beach strip (Slovenska Plaža) runs 1.5 km south to the Bečići headland.
 The marina area to the north has restaurants and the start of the Mogren beach path.
-The town gets fully crowded in July and August; off-peak (May, June, September) the same streets and beaches are considerably calmer and the parking situation eases.

 Live prices for your dates across the Riviera.